Companies struggling with hybrid IT and zero trust controls – Pulse Secure

 Software-defined access solutions provider Pulse Secure has released a report that quantifies the threats, gaps and investment as organisations face increasing hybrid IT access challenges.

 The 2019 State of Enterprise Secure Access report surveys large enterprises in the US, UK and DACH (Germany, Austria, Switzerland), uncovering business risk and impact resulting in a pivot towards extending Zero Trust capabilities to enable productivity and stem exposures to multi-cloud resources, applications and sensitive data.

-While enterprises are taking advantage of cloud computing, the survey data showed all enterprises have ongoing data centre dependencies.
+While enterprises are taking advantage of cloud computing, the survey data showed all enterprises have ongoing data center dependencies.

-One-fifth of respondents anticipate lowering their data centre investment, while more than 40% indicated a material increase in private and public cloud investment.
+One-fifth of respondents anticipate lowering their data center investment, while more than 40% indicated a material increase in private and public cloud investment.

 According to the report, the shift in how organisations deliver Hybrid IT services to enable digital transformation must also take into consideration empowering a mobile workforce, supporting consumer and IoT devices in the workplace and meeting data privacy compliance obligations – all make for a challenging environment to ensure, monitor and audit access security.

 "What was consistent across enterprise sizes, sectors, or location was that secure access for hybrid IT is a current and growing concern with cyber threats, requirements and issues emerging from many sources,” says IDG Connect editorial director Martin Veitch.

 “The reporting findings and insights should empower corporate leadership and IT security professionals to rethink how their organisations are protecting resources and sensitive data as they migrate to the cloud.Key Findings